chrissimpkins/PyDOC/README.md

 ## Changes

-v.1.2.4 - [Proposed] PR Submitted: Added support for nearest text to cursor.
-Added support for numpy, scipy, maptlotlib, and tensorflow documentation searches.
+v.2.0.0 - Added support for nearest text to cursor.
+Added support for Numpy, SciPy, maptlotlib, and TensorFlow documentation searches.

 v.1.2.3 - added PyDOC to main menu for access to README and keybindings